Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 ### Model Loading

 Objects are .obj with their materials files.
-They are loaded with Assimp a library to load 3D models.
+They are loaded with Assimp, a library to load 3D models.
 Textures are images .png or .jpg.
-They are loaded with stb a library to load images.
+They are loaded with stb, a library to load images.

-Assimp load each mesh to then be able to display them. stb load the images whose path is specified in the .mtl of .obj.
+Assimp load each mesh to be able to display them. stb load the images whose path is specified in the .mtl.

 ### Lighting